 Brands that are calcium-fortified, with at least 120mg calcium per 100ml, are best.
 This ensures that one glass delivers almost a third of your daily calcium requirements for strong bones.

 Trying to lose weight?

 Milk has long been blamed for weight gain, but research shows that people who include dairy in their diet lose more weight and have more lean muscle than those who skip it.
-Rice, almond and oat milks are lower in kilojoules than cow’s milk, but they lack protein, which keeps us full.
+Rice, almond and oat milks are lower in kilojoules /calories than cow’s milk, but they lack protein which keeps us full.
 So, don’t ditch dairy if you’re trying to lose weight.
-Switch to reduced-fat cow’s milk to cut saturated fat and kilojoules.
+Switch to reduced-fat cow’s milk to cut saturated fat and kilojoules/calories.